slouvan/slouvan.github.io/index.md

 ---

 I am a PhD student at the [University of Trento](https://ict.unitn.it/).
 I am also affiliated with the [NLP Research Unit](https://ict.fbk.eu/units/nlp/) at Fondazione Bruno Kessler (FBK) under the supervision of [Bernardo Magnini](https://ict.fbk.eu/people/detail/bernardo-magnini/).

+My research interest is in the area of dialogue systems
 ### Publication

 - __Samuel Louvan__ and Bernardo Magnini. *Leveraging Non-Conversational Tasks for Low Resource Slot Filling: Does it help?*  __SIGDIAL 2019__ [[pdf]](https://ahcweb01.naist.jp/sigdial20/proceedings/proceedings_SIGDIAL2019.pdf) [[poster]](assets/SIGDIAL_2019_Poster_Final.pdf)